-are barely comprehensible: recent psychological study has established how profoundly children are formed by the religious experience of infancy and early childhood, because of the special religious receptivity proper to those years.3
+- are barely comprehensible: recent psychological study has established how profoundly children are formed by the religious experience of infancy and early childhood, because of the special religious receptivity proper to those years.3 - 3.
 The Church follows its Master, who "put His arms around the children ... and blessed them" (Mk 10: 16).
-It cannot leave children in the condition described.
+It cannot leave children in the condition. described.
 Vatican Council II had spoken in the Constitution on the Liturgy about the need of liturgical adaptation for various groups.4 Soon afterwards, especially in the first Synod of Bishops held in Rome in 1967, the Church began to consider how participation by children could be made easier.
-On the occasion of the Synod, the President of the Concilium Implementation for the the of Constitution on the Liturgy said explicitly that it could not be a matter of "creating some entirely special rite but rather of retaining, shortening, or omitting some elements or of making a better selection of texts."5

-All the details of eucharistic celebration with a congregation were determined in the General Instruction of the revised Roman Missal published in 1969.
+On the occasion of the Synod, the President of the Concilium for the Implementation of the Constitution on the Liturgy said explicitly that it could not be a matter of "creating some entirely special rite but rather of retaining, shortening, or omitting some elements or of making a better selection of texts."5 - A11 the details eucharistic 4. of celebration with a congregation were determined in the General Instruction of the revised Roman Missal published in 1969.
 Then this Congregation began to prepare a special Directory for Masses with Children, as a supplement to the General Instruction.
 This was done in response to repeated petitions from the entire Catholic world and with the cooperation of men and women specialists from almost every nation.